 Reviews

-Natalia: Nothing happened to me after the cancellation.
+Natalya: Nothing happened to me after the cancellation.
 Ovulation improved after three months.

 What is the rebound effect, how does it treat infertility?

-The choice of drugs to obtain a rebound effect
+Selection of drugs to obtain a rebound effect

-Contraindications for infertility treatment using the rebound effect
+Contraindications for infertility treatment using rebound effect

-• Poor spermogram in the husband;
+• Poor sperm count in husband;

 • Serious diseases of the cardiovascular system;